Mergui Archipelago and Burma Banks

 Comprising some 800 islands north and east of Burma Banks, the Mergui Archipelago is the secret jewel in the Andaman Sea.
 Some islands have huge boulders, soft corals and sea fans.
 Others offer wall diving, caverns, tunnels and drop-offs.
 All have remained relatively untouched by the passage of time these last fifty years, and they maintain a out-of-this-world mystique of years gone by.
 When voyaging on a Burma diving liveaboard you really can forget your worries, on a journey of discovery, unhurried by time and untroubled by others, as you explore these fascinating and secluded islands.

-At dive sites such as Shark Cave residents and visitors include grey reef, bull, nurse and whale sharks.
-Black Rock has schools of mobula (devil) rays and manta rays are frequently seen.
-The Mergui Archipelago, however, is equally attractive to macro enthusiasts and underwater photographers, with plentiful frogfish, ghost pipefish, ribbon eels, as well as masses of crustaceans such as lobsters, crabs, cowries and shrimps.
+Residents and visitors include grey reef, bull, nurse and whale sharks; schools of mobula (devil) rays and manta rays are frequently seen.
+The Mergui Archipelago, however, is equally attractive to macro enthusiasts and underwater photographers, with plentiful frogfish, ghost pipefish, ribbon eels, as well as masses of crustaceans.

 Burma has exploratory frontier diving in pristine environments, with new sites being discovered all the time.
 One of the main attractions is that you never know just what you might see!

 Whilst the Burma dive season runs from October to May, and the best diving conditions in the Mergui Archipelago exist from December to April, with whale sharks and manta rays visiting from February to May.

 Great for: Large animals, small animals, underwater photography, dive value-for-money and advanced divers